Lewisscrivens/GameEngine-DX11.1-Basic/README.md

 # GameEngine - DX11.1 - Basic

 A DirectX 11.1 Game Engine created from a simple template for my first term assignment in Game Engine Architecture at The University of Huddersfield.
+Second year.

 ----------------------------------------------------------------------------------